MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/distribute-model-driven-app.md

     ![Select solution components](media/select-solution-components.png)

-5. If a **Missing Required Components** page appears we recommend that you select **Yes, include required components** to add necessary components such as entities, views, forms, charts, and site map that are part of the app.
+5. If a **Missing Required Components** page appears we recommend that you select **Yes, include required components** to add necessary components such as tables, views, forms, charts, and site map that are part of the app.
 Select **OK**.
 6. On the **Solution** page select **Save and Close**.

 ## Export a solution